Ecdar/Reveaal/README.md

 This compiles the library wrapper called libudbmwrapper.a.

 ## Building the project
-- Build the project use `cargo build`
+- Build the project using `cargo build`
-- Optionally run the test `cargo test -- --test-threads 1`
+- Optionally run the tests using `cargo test -- --test-threads 1`

 ## Contact